-The minimum mandatory state social insurance contributions (hereinafter – minimum contributions) are compulsory payments made for each person, calculated at least from the national minimum monthly wage.
+Minimum mandatory state social insurance contributions (hereinafter – minimum contributions) are a compulsory payment made for each person, calculated at least based on the minimum monthly wage established in the country.

 Translation prepared with a machine translation tool